5 key nutrients and how to get enough of them

 • Measure out 1/2 cup of cooked whole grains, like brown rice or quinoa.

-A veggie-heavy meal might help you eat less fat, fewer refined carbohydrates, and a smaller amount of unnecessary calories.
+A veggie-heavy meal might help you eat less saturated fat, fewer refined carbohydrates, and a smaller amount of unnecessary calories.
 You can save money and make sure you’re eating the freshest produce possible by choosing fruits and veggies that are in season.

 If you’re including packaged foods in your meal, take a look at nutrition labels to better understand the ingredients.